skip to main content

 Make a connection to the “why” of personal finance

-Brilene Faherty, Senior Sales Manager at PerformLine, former Curriculum Director at Money Experience
+Brilene Faherty, curriculum director at Money Experience

 “We need to focus first on teaching students why they should care about their finances rather than lecturing on how they should handle them.
 Education that focuses on ‘why’ will motivate students to stay involved in the ‘how’ of each decision throughout their financial lives.